 When the battle broke out in 1763, English gained successive victories at Katwah, Murshidabad, Giria, Sooty and Munger.
 Mir Kasim fled to Awadh (or Oudh) and formed a confederacy with the Shuja-Ud-Daulah (Nawab of Awadh) and Shah Alam II (Mughal Emperor).
 Mir Qasim wanted to recover Bengal from the English.
 Read the course of battle in the points below:

 - Mir Qasim fled to Oudh

-- He planned a confederacy with Shuja-ud-daula, the Nawab of Oudh and the Mughal Emperor Shah Alam II in a final bid to overthrow the English from Bengal.
+- He planned a confederacy with Shuja-Ud-Daula and Shah Alam II in a final bid to overthrow the English from Bengal

 - Mir Qasim’s soldiers met the English army troops directed by Major Munro in 1764.

 - Joined armies of Mir Qasim were defeated by the British.

 - Mir Qasim absconded from the battle and the other two surrendered to the English army.

 - The battle of Buxar ended with the Treaty of Allahabad in 1765.